mr-ravin/APTxNeuron/README.md

 ## APTx Neuron
-This repository offers a Python code for the PyTorch implementation of the APTx Neuron and experimentation on MNIST Dataset, as introduced in the paper "APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation".
+This repository offers a Python code for the PyTorch implementation of the APTx Neuron and experimentation on MNIST dataset, as introduced in the paper "APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation".

 **Paper Title**: APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation